carpentries/instructor-training/04-faded.md

 which helps create the linkages in the mental model that instructors want them to form.

 For example,
-someone teaching the accumulator pattern in Python might start by explaining this:
+someone teaching Python might start by explaining this:

 ~~~
 # total_length(["red", "green", "blue"]) => 12